Our top pick for

 TTM: trailing 12 months

-There are currently 8.2 million MEDNAX shares held short by investors – that's known as MEDNAX's "short interest".
-This figure is 32.6% up from 6.2 million last month.
+There are currently 2.1 million MEDNAX shares held short by investors – that's known as MEDNAX's "short interest".
+This figure is 52% down from 4.4 million last month.

 There are a few different ways that this level of interest in shorting MEDNAX shares can be evaluated.

-MEDNAX's "short interest ratio" (SIR) is the quantity of MEDNAX shares currently shorted divided by the average quantity of MEDNAX shares traded daily (recently around 1.1 million).
-MEDNAX's SIR currently stands at 7.82.
-In other words for every 100,000 MEDNAX shares traded daily on the market, roughly 7820 shares are currently held short.
+MEDNAX's "short interest ratio" (SIR) is the quantity of MEDNAX shares currently shorted divided by the average quantity of MEDNAX shares traded daily (recently around 560361.7414248).
+MEDNAX's SIR currently stands at 3.79.
+In other words for every 100,000 MEDNAX shares traded daily on the market, roughly 3790 shares are currently held short.

-A SIR below 10% would generally be considered to indicate a fairly optimistic outlook for the share price, with fewer people currently willing to bet against MEDNAX.
+Such a low SIR usually points to an optimistic outlook for the share price, with fewer people currently willing to bet against MEDNAX.